ElAwbery/Lucky_Egg/README.md

      - The SQL dump to make a MySQL table for the Python code to talk to is included here
      - Write Python methods to construct a Pokemon object from a row and save new data to the database using SQL strings

-11. Refactoring code and normalizing the database
+11. Refactoring code and normalizing the database:

-An exercise in separating the database operations from the applicatio code.
+    An exercise in separating the database operations from the application code.
 The ORM_object class has no code specific to        an application object type, and the application code must not know any information specific to the database.

      - Wrote an object relational map to interface with the database
+     - Refactored the class structure into two sub-classes of the ORM_object class
+     - Normalized the database to reflect the new class structure

 Thanks to [@meaningness](https://twitter.com/Meaningness) for advice on architectural design and code review.